 - A semester in which a student earns course credit is counted toward continuous enrollment.
 Noncredit courses, audited courses, failed courses or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog purposes. - 2.
-Students who do not meet the minimum enrollment standard stipulated in number 1 during three consecutive semesters (fall/spring/fall or spring/fall/spring) and the intervening summer term at any public Arizona community college or university are no longer considered continuously enrolled.
+Students who do not meet the minimum enrollment standard stipulated in number 1 during three consecutive semesters (fall/spring/fall or spring/fall/spring) and

+- the intervening summer term at any public Arizona community college or university are no longer considered continuously enrolled.
 These students must meet requirements of the public Arizona community college or university catalog in effect at the time they are readmitted or of any single catalog in effect during subsequent terms of continuous enrollment after readmission. - Students are not obligated to enroll and earn course credit during summer terms, but summer enrollment may be used to maintain continuous enrollment status. - 3.
 Students admitted or readmitted to a public Arizona community college or university during a summer term must follow the requirements of the catalog in effect the following fall semester or of any single catalog in effect during subsequent terms of continuous enrollment. - 4.
 In areas of study in which the subject matter changes rapidly, material in courses taken long before graduation may become obsolete or irrelevant.
 Course work that is more than eight years old is applicable to completion of degree requirements at the discretion of the student's major department.
 Departments may accept such course work, reject it or request that the student revalidate its substance.
 The eight-year limit on course work applies except when program accreditation agencies limit the life of course work to less than eight years.
 Departments may also require students to satisfy current major requirements rather than major requirements in earlier catalogs, when completing earlier requirements is no longer possible or educationally sound. - 5.
 Enrollment by Arizona community college students in nontransferable courses still constitutes enrollment for purposes of determining whether the student has been continuously enrolled.
-For example, if a student takes two semesters of cooperative education classes, which are not transferable to the university but constitute continuous enrollment at the community college, the university should consider it continuous enrollment.
+For example, if a student takes two semesters of cooperative education classes, which are not transferable to the university but constitute continuous enrollment at the community college, the university should consider it continuous enrollment. - 6.
+Exceptions made by an institution apply only to the institution that made the exception.
+For example, if the community college departments accepted credit which was more than eight years old, the university department to which the student transfers has the right and the obligation to reevaluate any credit which is more than eight years old. - Inquiries about these guidelines should be directed to the student's academic adviser.